benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ---
-title: A Guide to HTMX + .NET Minimal APIs
+title: A Complete Guide to HTMX + .NET Minimal APIs
 subtitle: Combining Modern Web with the Simplicity of Web 1.0.
 summary: Creating a HTMX and .NET Minimal API from scratch and adding necessary features like validation and error handling.
 authors: